Taking a Trip Along 8 of Ireland's Greenways - Things to Do and Places to Stay

-The Great Western Greenway begins on one end in Achill, Co.
+The Great Western Greenway begins in Achill, Co.
 Mayo and winds its way across Mayo towards the coastal village of Westport.
-The trail is 42km (26 miles) in total, however, visitors can choose to travel a shorter segment if preferred, 13km (8 miles) from Achill to Mulranny being suggested as one option, with a further 18km (11 miles) from there on to Newport, and finally another 11km (7 mile) section between Newport and Westport.
+The trail is 42km (26 miles) in total, however, visitors can choose to travel a shorter segment if preferred, 13km (8 miles) from Achill to Mulranny is one option, with a further 18km (11 miles) from there to Newport, and finally another 11km (7 mile) section between Newport and Westport.
 There are plenty of things for walkers and cyclists to see along the way including The Céide Fields, Croagh Patrick and The Deserted Village at Slievemore.

 Newry Canal Way – Portadown (Armagh) to Newry (Down)

 The Newry Canal Way is a 32 km (20 mile) stretch of Greenway between the Bann Bridge in Portadown in Armagh all the way to the Town Hall in Newry in Co.
 Down.
 The route follows the towpath along the bank of the Newry Canal.
 Along the way stop off at Moneypenny’s Lock and Museum and Gambles Bridge.
-Just 20 minutes from Newry you can find the timeless Ghan House, or if taking the opposite direction, the opulent Castle Leslie is roughly 35 minutes from Portadown.
+Just 20 minutes from Newry you can find the timeless Ghan House or, if travelling in the opposite direction, consider the opulent Castle Leslie, roughly 35 minutes from Portadown.

 Great Southern Trail – Rathkeale (Limerick) to Abbeyfeale (Limerick)

 Déise Greenway – Waterford City (Waterford) to Dungarvan (Waterford)

-The 45km (28 mile) Déise Greenway starts in Waterford city before winding its way along the old railway, finishing up in Dungarvan.
+The 45km (28 mile) Déise Greenway starts in Waterford City before winding its way along the old railway, finishing up in Dungarvan.
 Just down the road in Dungarvan itself, weary walkers can dine in style in the Tannery before laying their heads down in one of their comfortable rooms for the night.
-If travelling in the opposite direction, the renowned Dunbrody House in New Ross offers sumptuous dining options and luxurious accommodation.
+If travelling in the opposite direction, try the renowned Dunbrody House in New Ross, where you'll find sumptuous dining options and luxurious accommodation.